Why is my cat drinking so much water?

 The general guideline is that most cats shouldn’t be drinking more than 45ml of water per pound of their body weight a day.
 Of course, individual cats may have their preferences, and the amount can vary based on factors like diet, activity level and climate.

-Should I be worried if my cat drinks a lot of water?
+Should I be worried if my cat is drinking a lot of water?

 Well, excessive thirst in cats can be a sign of an underlying issue.
 However, it’s essential not to jump to conclusions immediately.
 Sometimes, factors like a change in diet, warmer weather or increased physical activity can lead to an uptake in water consumption.
 These are all harmless reasons, and there’s no need to worry.
 Your kitty may just be a bit parched or looking for a way to cool off.